DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

             | Recorder  |
             +-----------+
     ```
-6. The `Setup` task starts the profiler
+6. The profiler gets started when `startup!` is called by `Datadog::Configuration` after component creation.

 ## Run-time execution